yamerooo123/SeniorProject1/README.md

 # 22/06/66 success deploying on Heroku( css is not render )
 # 23/06/66 edit homepage and other pages
 # 27/06/66 switch from SQLite to MySQL
+# 05/07/66 successfully retrieving data from the database and displayed on the Product Page( only menshoes.html )